 SSE will cooperate with federal, state, or local government agencies that have the responsibility to observe our actual compliance with various laws relating to employment.
 The Company will furnish such reports, records and other matters as requested to foster the program of equal opportunity for all persons regardless of race, color, religion, sex, age, national origin, disabled or Vietnam Era veteran status, or physical or mental disability.

 All employees are expected to comply with our Equal Employment Opportunity Policy.
 Supervisors who are responsible for meeting business objectives are expected to cooperate fully in meeting our equal opportunity objectives.
-Our EEO policy will be disseminated to all employees, various recruitment sources, located in the important information and displaced at our location(s).
-Any employee who deliberately violates this policy will be subject to disciplinary action, including possible termination of employment.
+Any employee who deliberately violates this policy may be subject to disciplinary action, including possible termination of employment.

 Employees with suggestions or unresolved problems relating to equal employment should feel free to contact any member of management.

-Individuals that believe the Company has discriminated against them may file a discrimination complaint with Ms. SueAnn Naso (EEO Representative).
+Individuals that believe a client or SSE has discriminated against them may file a discrimination complaint with SueAnn Naso (EEO Representative).
 The EEO Representative has full authority to manage issues involving employment discrimination.

 Only I or the Company may terminate my employment.
 When an assignment ends, I must report to SSE either by phone or in person within 24 hours of notification of assignment ending that I am available for my next assignment.
 Failing to do so will indicate that I have voluntarily quit, and such information/status of employment may be reported to external organizations.